EnricoMi/publish-unit-test-result-action/README.md

 The job name in the GitHub Actions section that provides the test results can be configured via the `check_name` variable.
 It is optional and defaults to `"Unit Test Results"`, as shown in above screenshot.

+The comment title in the Pull request **Conversation** tab that shows test results can also be configured via the `comment_title` variable.
+It is optional and defaults to the `check_name` variable.

 Files can be selected via the `files` variable, which is optional and defaults to the current working directory.
 It supports wildcards like `*`, `**`, `?` and `[]`.
 The `**` wildcard matches
 [directories recursively](https://docs.python.org/3/library/pathlib.html#pathlib.Path.glob): `./`, `./*/`, `./*/*/`, etc.